 Hemorrhoidectomy in Brownsville, Texas

 Hemorrhoids are swollen veins that exist in and around the lower rectum and anus.
 These enlarged veins often cause a significant amount of pain, though are entirely treatable using at-home remedies and therapies.
 Individuals who experience frequent recurrence of hemorrhoids, or hemorrhoids that are especially painful, should seek medical attention from Dr. Carlos A. Barba for comprehensive treatment.
+To schedule a consultation at our General Surgery Center in Brownsville & Harlingen, TX, please call (956) 621-4981 or request an appointment online.

 Causes and Symptoms of Hemorrhoids